fawzia86/Fooocus-MRE/readme.md

 ## Thanks

 The codebase starts from an odd mixture of [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 (And they both use GPL license.)
+MoonRide Edition is based on the [original Fooocus](https://github.com/lllyasviel/Fooocus).
+Big thanks to [AUTOMATIC1111](https://github.com/AUTOMATIC1111), [comfyanonymous](https://github.com/comfyanonymous), and [lllyasviel](https://github.com/lllyasviel) for providing those fantastic tools.

+Thanks to [Stability AI](https://github.com/Stability-AI) for researching and opening their Stable Diffusion model series, [OpenAI](https://github.com/openai) for CLIP and [mlfoundations](https://github.com/mlfoundations) for OpenCLIP, and [LAION AI](https://github.com/LAION-AI) for data sets on which those models could learn.

 ## Update Log